Stairway to Paradise

 "Stairway to Paradise", also known as "I'll Build a Stairway to Paradise", is a song composed in 1922 by George Gershwin with lyrics by Ira Gershwin (under the name Arthur Francis) and Buddy DeSylva (under the name of B. G. De Sylva) for the Broadway revue George White's Scandals.
-Popular recordings in 1922–23 were by Carl Fenton; Paul Whiteman; and by Ben Selvin.
+Popular recordings in 1922–23 were by Carl Fenton, Paul Whiteman, and Ben Selvin.

 Background

 The lyrics make it clear that the "steps" on the stairway are dance steps.